marcglasberg/fast_immutable_collections/README.md

 and may become slower than a regular mutable collection.

 The loss of speed depends on the type of collection.
-For example, the `IList` doesn't suffer much from deep compositions, while the `ISet` and the `IMap` will take more of a hit.
+For example, `IList` doesn't suffer much from deep compositions, while `ISet` and `IMap` will take more of a hit.

-If you call `flush` in an immutable collection, it will internally remove all the composition, making sure the is perfectly optimized again.
+If you call `flush` on an immutable collection, it will internally remove all the composition, making sure it is perfectly optimized again.
 For example:

 ```dart
 var ilist = [1.2].lock.add([3, 4]).add(5);